 What is Educational Administration?
 Types of Educational Management

 Educational Administration and Educational Management are two related but distinct fields in education.
 What is Educational Administration?
 Educational Administration refers to the management and leadership of educational institutions, such as schools, colleges, and universities.
 It encompasses all the activities involved in planning, organizing, directing, and controlling the educational process to achieve its goals and objectives.
-What is educational management?
-Educational Management refers to the systematic planning, organizing, directing, and controlling of resources and activities in educational institutions to achieve its goals and objectives.
-It encompasses various aspects of managing an educational institution, including budgeting and financial management, personnel management, curriculum development, student assessment, and facility management.

 Differences between Educational Administration and Educational Management